 If you've previously applied to any Berkeley MBA program, including the Evening & Weekend MBA Program, you still need to create a new application.
 See our information for Reapplicants.

-To review the progression and milestones of your career, we ask that you upload a current resume through the online application.
+We also ask that you upload a current resume through the online application.
 We prefer chronological resumes no longer than 2 pages, in PDF format.
 Learn more about how we review your professional experience.

 Berkeley Haas keeps test score reports on file for two years, and there is no minimum acceptable score.
 Learn more about how we review your test score.

-*Executive Assessment (EA) is an additional exam option that we accept for applicants with 8 or more years of work experience.
+*Executive Assessment (EA) is an additional exam option that we accept for applicants with 6 or more years of work experience.

-We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our MBA essay questions.
+We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our essay questions.
 While you should answer each question thoroughly, you should not exceed the specified lengths.

 Letters of Recommendation